By Green Thumb

 Growbot

-to small herb plants, I decided to experiment with the Arduino UNO.
+After testing out the self-watering plant for two weeks, and actually seeing results from initial seedlings to small herb plants, I decided to experiment with the Arduino UNO.
 I found out that by using sensors to

-measure moisture, temperature and light, the three basic things a plant needs, I could potentially humanize
+measure moisture, temperature and light, the three basic things a plant needs, I could potentially humanize the experience through machines making it easier on the plant owner.

-The following is a manual that illustrates how any one with an Arduino can prototype a Growbot to help
+The following is a manual that illustrates how any one with an Arduino can prototype a Growbot to help them better take of their favorite house plant.

 Growbot Prototype